TrainWeb.org Facebook Page

 Map: Ho 17 K 6 Topographic Maps

-The dark / diagonal represents the southern part of the bypass, starting from upper right where a bridge over the Patapsco River would have been required.
+The dark / diagonal represents the southern part of the bypass route, starting from upper right where a bridge over the Patapsco River would have been required.
 The bridge would have been located about 4400 feet downstream of the Thomas Viaduct.
 B&O never began building that bridge, so there is nothing of it to be found along the riverbanks.

 The bright line crossing the trees is Furnace Avenue.
 Photo resolution is insufficient to determine if a short siding had existed at the southernmost part of the bypass where there was no tree cover.